 UTSA student enrollment and degree verifications are reported by the National Student Clearinghouse (NSC).
 For students on financial aid this means that UTSA electronically submits enrollment verification statuses to the NSC at several key periods during the semester to keep their enrollment status up to date with loan guarantors, services, or lenders.
 The NSC also provides enrollment status and deferment information to the Department of Education’s National Student Loan Data System.
 This service provides for more efficient processing of enrollment information for financial aid loans.

 The NSC also provides enrollment and degree verification for nonlending institutions, such as travel agencies, health care companies, and prospective employers.
 Students who do not want to have their directory information, such as enrollment and degree status, verified in this manner should contact the Office of the Registrar to request that this information be kept confidential.

-Official transcripts of all coursework taken at UTSA may be requested at the Enrollment Services Center or online through ASAP.
-See the UTSA Web site at http://utsa.edu/registrar/transcripts.cfm for details on how to request a transcript.
+Official transcripts of all coursework taken at UTSA may be requested at the One Stop Enrollment Center or online through ASAP.
+See the UTSA website at http://www.utsa.edu/registrar/transcripts/ for details on how to request a transcript.